Professors

 Learning outcomes

-This course takes a comparative approach to give students improved insights into the how cities can be understood as global urban spaces of imperial power and its discontents.
-The course will help students to think critically through comparative analysis.
-It will also improve their writing and communication skills.
+This course takes a comparative approach to give students improved insights into how cities can be understood as global urban spaces of globalization and its discontents — as both centers of imperial power as well of anti-colonial dissent.

 Diane E. Davis, “Cities in Global Context: A Brief Intellectual History,” International Journal of Urban and Regional Research 29 (2005): 92-109.